lizmat/raku-all-modules/jnthn/zavolaj/README.markdown

 Thanks to NQP's underlying use of the dyncall library, Zavolaj can now support arbitrary signatures.

+Starting from 2015.02, the NativeCall module ships with the Rakudo Perl 6 compiler, so there is no need to install it separately.

 ## Getting Started
 The simplest imaginable use of Zavolaj would look something like this: